RUNNING Away From Injury: Strength Part I

 Running pounds your body.
 The repetitive impact that strengthens your bones can wreak havoc on your joints.
 When you run, you simply run.
 There are no moves or strategic plays like most sports.
 Fast or slow, you put one foot in front of the other and propel yourself forward.
 That is, until something hurts.

 Don’t ignore strength training if you want to run injury free.
 The previous post in this series focused on stretching those areas that tighten up when you run.
 Now I’m sharing exercises that strengthen those parts of your body most susceptible to injury.
+Some injuries require immediate first aid and the C2c in Mississauga can train everyone to be prepared in case of emergencies.

 Prevention is key.
 Cross training is highly recommended.
 Any sport or movement that has you move laterally (side to side).
 Not only will you be stronger in general but you’ll prevent burnout.